14274815/Human-complex-systems-group-project/Project.md

 (Draft)

-1. Introduction
+# 1. Introduction #

 1.1.
 State the problem, why it is important/relevant to you and/or more broadly to society.

+Bushfires in Australia are a yearly occurrence .
+Having lived in a rural town before moving to an urban suburb, I can infer that these bushfires will affect everyone regardless of whether they live in the country or the city.

-2. Context, background information, justification
+# 2. Context, background information, justification #

 2.1.
 Research and review literature, news, digital media, drivers and how the problem is being addressed by academia, industry, government, etc.

 2.2.
 Identify the system + stakeholders.
 For this, you will need to construct a “rich picture” that captures the essential elements.